JannisJost/QuantumAccelerator/README.md

-# CyberQuantum
+# QuantumAccelerator

-A free program to boost optimize and tweak Windows 10
+QuantumAccelerator is a application you can use to manage Windows 10.